GreatGodApollo/status/content/2020-04-20_upstream-provider-re-provisioning.md

 ---
 title: Upstream Provider Re-Provisioning
+description: Endless Hosting Upstream Provider Re-Provisioning
-date: '2020-04-20T17:24:00.000Z'
+date: 2020-04-20T17:24:00.000Z
-severity: major-outage
+modified: 2020-04-21T16:45:17.054Z
 affectedsystems:
   - web
-  - discord
+severity: partial-outage
+scheduled: ""
 resolved: false
-modified: '2020-04-21T06:03:24.097Z'
 ---
 Due to Endless Hosting's upstream provider needing to re-provision, many web services are down.
 This includes my primary website and nearly all subdomains.
 Because of this outage the Discord bot's database may not be able to connect.

-### Update
+### Updates

+* Currently there is at least 80% of the global network seeing the IP block, incident is currently still open, though most services are alive
-You can check the routing status of the ASN [here](https://stat.ripe.net/185.86.231.0%20-%20185.86.231.255?sourceapp=ripedb#tabId=routing)
+* You can check the routing status of the ASN [here](https://stat.ripe.net/185.86.231.0%20-%20185.86.231.255?sourceapp=ripedb#tabId=routing)

 <!--- language code: en -->